Support and Resistance

 Having said that, a line is an artificial construct added to the chart, and not everyone will obey it.
 It can be more accurate to say “support and resistance areas” than to rely on a single data point as some kind of an absolute.

 Horizontal Support and Resistance

-You can also create a support line by taking a relative low and drawing a horizontal line from it, and doing the same thing with a relative high to form resistance.
-As the chart below illustrates, not every price series offers a tidy cluster of prices that is open to being organized in this manner — see the center portion of the chart, where prices are uptrending.
-It is not clear exactly where you would put a horizontal support or resistance line.
+You can also create a support line by taking a relative low and drawing a horizontal line from it and doing the same thing with a relative high to form resistance.
+As the chart below illustrates, not every price series offers a tidy cluster of prices that is open to being organized in this manner — see the center portion of the chart, where prices are in a downtrend.
+It is unclear exactly where you would put a horizontal support or resistance line.

 But this observation should be setting off the spark of an idea in your brain — sometimes prices are trending clearly in a single direction, as in our support example chart.
 A diagonally slanted line connecting lows that has a measurable slope is the appropriate line to draw.
-But when the price series is range-trading in a relatively narrow range, a horizontal support or resistance line is useful.
+However, a horizontal support or resistance line is useful when the price series is range-trading in a relatively narrow range.
 Therefore, you want to use diagonal lines in a trending market and horizontal lines in a range-trading market.
-Since you often do not know which kind of market you are in, you need to draw both types and see what works.
+Since you often do not know what kind of market you are in, you need to draw both types and see what works.